-Yes, you do need to make healthful choices.
-But, because you’re making healthy choices when you do eat, there’s no need for calorie counting or point tracking.
-And attending meetings with weigh-ins and complicated point systems is not necessary.
+Yes, you still need to make healthy choices.
+But, because you’re making healthy choices when you eat, there’s no need for calorie counting or point tracking.
+And attending meetings with weigh-ins and complicated point systems is not needed.

 And that hour-long aerobic workout you’ve done every day for as long as you can remember?
-Feel free to cut back to 2 or 3 days a week for 30 minutes instead.
-And you might even replace the aerobics with weight training, such as kettlebells.
-Stay active, but do something fun.
+Feel free to cut back to two or three days a week for thirty minutes instead.

-I’m not saying counting points or working out every day is bad or that you shouldn’t do it.
-I still keep a food diary because it makes me aware of what I’m putting into my body.
+I’m not saying counting points or working out every day is wrong or that you shouldn’t do it.
+I still keep a food diary in the MyFitnessPal app because it makes me aware of what I’m putting into my body.

 Whatever works best for you is what you should do.

-I just want to share the success I’ve had with IM and encourage you to try it for yourself and see what you think.
-Simply look at this as a chance to try something new.
+I simply want to share my success with IF and encourage you to try it for yourself.
+See what you think.
+You can approach it as a chance to try something new.

-Intermittent fasting is a great way to burn excess body fat and lose weight.
-It’s easy to do compared to many other weight loss plans and has several health benefits.
+Intermittent fasting is a great way to burn extra body fat and lose weight!
+It’s easy to do compared to many other weight loss plans and has several impressive health benefits.

-To learn more about intermittent fasting you may want to read:
+To learn more about how to do intermittent fasting to lose weight, check out: